 The overnight digital adaptation created a path towards a company embracing the concept of tech intensity.
 Tech intensity is a key competitive driver that describes a company’s ability “to adapt to latest and most effective solutions and platforms that will build digital capabilities, change business model, and shape the new normal.
 The key to differentiation and long-term success of every organization is to exert effort to become at least a tech company that will continually develop innovative solutions to generate new opportunities, and drive growth and profitability,” as said by Hans.

 Since the onset of remote work, maintaining employees’ productivity has been a challenge to organizations.
 According to Hans, “we need to motivate, empower, and keep our teams engaged.”
 The leadership team will have a crucial role in understanding people’s motivation and keeping them intact with the organization’s new direction.

-Remote employees will have the tendency to feel they’re left out of the loop; it is important for managers and even C-suite officers to prioritize communication by keeping them on the loop with important company news and announcements by scheduling daily or weekly check-ins.
+Remote employees will have the tendency to feel they’re left out of the loop; it is important for managers and even C-suite officers to prioritize communication by keeping them in the loop with important company news and announcements by scheduling daily or weekly check-ins.

-Team members can express anxiousness especially when overwhelmed with both work and personal matters.
+Team members can express anxiousness, especially when overwhelmed with both work and personal matters.
 Leaders should be able to listen, understand their situation, and remind them they are not alone especially during these uncertain times.